AltPDB/protein-viewer/README.md

 ## An immersive VR environment for viewing and discussing complex biological proteins ##
 ### Version 0.1 - Demo environment

-Developed by Steven Vergenz with Tom Skillman
+Initial development (MVP) by Steven Vergenz with Tom Skillman

 ## Application: